Cobá Ruins - Tulum

 Central Playa del Carmen| 1 to 2 Beds | 1 Bath

 BePlaya Boutique Hotel offers guests innovative contemporary designed accommodations in the heart of Playa del Carmen.
 Hotel guests are encouraged to just BE when staying at BePlaya, which is the mantra of this cosmopolitan hotel located just off 5th Ave.

 North Akumal| 1 to 2 Beds | 1 Bath

 Rediscover the essence of low-key beachfront living, with postcard-perfect views of the Akumal Beach of Half Moon Bay and comfortable rooms, featuring AC, a beachfront balcony, a private bathroom, free Wi-Fi, satellite TV, and a small fridge.
 The famous Buena Vida ‘swing’ bar and a dive shop are next door.

 South Akumal| 3 Beds | 3 Bath

 Enjoy this beach villa with 5 air-conditioned bedrooms, all facing the beach & Caribbean.
 Amenities include a full kitchen, ocean side patio with grill, sandy private tanning area, loungers & hammocks and a beach view living room.

 Right on Half Moon Bay beach, these condos are a great value.
-Take your choice of either 1 or 2 bedrooms w/ AC, kitchen, living room, etc. Each condo has a view of the sea from a patio or balcony.
+Take your choice of either 1 or 2 bedrooms w/ AC, kitchen, living room, etc. This condo rental #5 is on the second floor.
+Each condo has a view of the sea from a patio or balcony.
 3 restaurants are nearby.